darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/refinement-controls.md

 When a parametric or drawn mask is active, several additional sliders are shown which allow the mask to be further refined.

 feathering guide
-: Mask feathering smoothes a drawn or parametric mask such that the mask's edges automatically align with the edges of features in the image.
-The smoothing is guided either by the module's input or output (before blending), depending on what is selected in the “feathering guide” combobox.
+: Mask feathering smooths a drawn or parametric mask such that the mask's edges automatically align with the edges of features in the image.
+The smoothing is guided either by the module's input or output (before blending), depending on whether you select "input image" or "output image" in the “feathering guide” combobox.
 Feathering is particularly sensitive to this choice when used with edge-modifying modules (modules for sharpening or blurring an image).

 feathering radius
 : Adjust the strength of the feathering effect.
 Feathering works best if the mask's edges already approximately match some edges in the guiding image.
 The larger the “feathering radius” the better the feathering algorithm can align the mask to more distant edges.
 If this radius is too large, however, the feathered mask may overshoot (cover regions that the user wants to exclude).
 Feathering is disabled when the feathering radius is set to 0.